How to integrate Amazon Selling Partner (SP-API) using SSIS

-- How to configure the connection for Amazon Selling Partner (SP-API)
+- Configuring a secure connection to Amazon Selling Partner (SP-API)

-- How to use the Amazon Selling Partner (SP-API) in SSIS
+- Working with Amazon Selling Partner (SP-API) data directly inside SSIS

 Prerequisites